mozillascience/learning/README.md

 * General Curious Audiences

-Each for learning resource we create, we need to specify in advance:
+Each for learning resource we create, we must specify in advance:

 * the goal/need it meets
 * the audience or target user
-* the format
+* the format/mode of delivery
-* how it is tested
+* how it will be tested
 * how it will be revised
-* how it will be shared widely
+* how it will be reused and shared widely

+The Curriculum Design Brief <need link here> is completed before any project begins and captures all this information.